MoneyGram: How to Send Money to Federal Inmates

 • City & State: Washington, DC

-• Receive Code: 7932 (along with the amount you are sending)
+• Receive Code: 7932 (use this code along with the amount you are sending)

 • Beneficiary: The inmate’s full committed name